promise-handler/coding-test-breaking-bad-api/README.md

 # Coding Test - Breaking Bad API

 I know it should be a simple program to log a list of episodes.
-I played a bit with it, so instead of using the terminal, run a simple development server.
+But those two tasks are so similar in the case of providing output, so I played a bit with it though.
+Instead of using the terminal, run a simple development server and check results in browser.

 ## How to run it